Alfredo-Vargas/.wasi/projects/wiki/git.md

 ## Staging

+- `git add -A .` : to add everything recursively in current directory to git
+- `git status` : to show the state of files in git
 - `git add -u` : to stage
 - `git reset` : to unstage
 - `git diff --staged` : An alias to --cached, this will show all staged files compared to the named commit